 Give your campaign a name and select the following campaign settings:

-You have the option to manually set your bids every time your ad gets clicked, you can also have AdWords automatically do this for you.
-The bidding strategy controls how you pay for users to interact with your ads.
+You have the option to manually set your bids every time your ad gets clicked.
+You can also have Google Ads automatically do this for you.
+The bid strategy controls how you pay for users to interact with your ads.
 The bid limit you set is the maximum amount of money you’ll pay every time a user clicks your ad in a specific ad group.

 You’re now ready to select your keywords and create your ad groups.

-Remember, when you create your ads with keywords that your target audience is likely to search for, you’ve essentially optimized your keyword strategy.
+Remember, when you create your ads with keywords your target audience is likely to search for, you’ve basically optimized your keyword strategy.

 Here are some keyword optimization tips:

-4. Use negative keywords: You should also add negative keywords i.e. keywords that your ads shouldn’t appear for in your campaign.
+- Use negative keywords: You should also add negative keywords, i.e., keywords that your ads shouldn’t appear in your campaign.
 Adding negative keywords ascertains that your ad isn’t clicked by someone who’s not your target audience.
-Imagine you’re selling a paid weather app, it makes sense then to remove the keyword ‘free weather app’ from your AdWords campaign, because visitors looking for a free option will not go for a paid one even if they click your ad, but you would’ve already paid for their click.
+For example, if you sell a paid weather app since the app is paid, it makes sense if you remove the keyword ‘free weather app’ from your campaign because visitors are not interested in a paid option.
+Hence you can lose your advertising dollars.

 Negative keywords help streamline your campaign and only appeal to the target audience that is more likely to click through and convert.